Manawyrm/TFAco2munin/README.md

-Munin plugin for TFA co2 sensor
+# Munin plugin for TFA co2 sensors

 Copy into /etc/munin/plugins -- no configuration needed.